Douglas Baggio: Luverdense (First loan)

 After struggling to find space in the Flamengo first team, in February 2016, Douglas Baggio was sent on loan to Série B side Luverdense in order to gain playing time.

 Ceará (loan)

 On 22 December 2016 Ceará signed Douglas for a one-year loan until the end of 2017.

 Luverdense (second loan)

 After a brief loan spell with Ceará, Douglas returned to Luverdense on loan for a second time in 2017.

 Mirassol

 In January 2018, after his contract with Flamengo had expired, Douglas Baggio was signed by Mirassol.

 Boa Esporte

 In April 2018 Douglas Baggio joined Boa Esporte to play in 2018 Campeonato Brasileiro Série B. He featured in thirty games, scoring three times.

 Brasil de Pelotas

 Douglas Baggio joined Grêmio Esportivo Brasil for the 2019 season.

 Style of play

-Regarded as a promising young striker, Douglas Baggio is known for his speed, technique, and eye for goal.
+As a striker, Douglas Baggio is known for his speed, technique, and eye for goal.
 His main influences as a footballer are Cristiano Ronaldo and Willian.